Prospective First-Year FAQ

 Yes.
 International students who are applying for financial aid must complete the CSS Profile.
 We offer a limited amount of aid for international students and therefore it is a highly competitive process.
 If an international applicant has been admitted and enrolls without aid, they cannot apply for financial aid in the future.

 What type of financial aid is available?

 A financial aid "package" usually includes grants, a campus job, and a loan.
-Student aid funds come from a variety of sources including Skidmore's own grants, as well as many federal financial aid programs such as Pell Grants, Supplemental Educational Opportunity Grants (SEOG), the Federal Work-Study Program, Perkins Loans, and Federal Direct Loans.
+Student aid funds come from a variety of sources including Skidmore's own grants, as well as many federal financial aid programs such as Pell Grants, Supplemental Educational Opportunity Grants (SEOG), the Federal Work-Study Program and Federal Direct Loans.
 A Skidmore College financial aid package may also include a state scholarship or a grant from some other public or private organization.